 -by Joanne C. Hillhouse

 This sponsored post is part of the online edition of my culture-and-arts-focused CREATIVE SPACE series.
-While CREATIVE SPACE as a brand dates back to 2009 when it was published in the LIAT inflight magazine Zing, the online series has run in this space beginning in 2018, and through a syndication relationship with Antiguanice.com reaching thousands (potentially hundreds of thousands) more.
+While CREATIVE SPACE as a brand dates back to 2009 when it was published in a regional inflight magazine, the online series has run in this space beginning in 2018, and through a syndication relationship with Antiguanice.com reaching thousands (potentially hundreds of thousands) more.
 I have plans for the growth of this series.
 My background is in both journalism and creative writing, and this series is a natural extension of my passions and my expertise.
 It’s an opportunity to provide even more coverage for the arts which are too often overlooked.
 The series’ continuation will be dependent on financing which is why I’m asking companies in Antigua and Barbuda to embrace this advertising opportunity – boosting their brand while boosting local art and culture.
 So, if you wish to support Antiguan and Barbudan art and culture while advertising your brand across potentially multiple online platforms, contact me.